How to Perform Screenshot Testing in Cypress

 How to Perform Screenshot Testing using Cypress

-The first thing you need to do is access the part of the application that you need to test and get the snapshot.
-For this example, let’s use the login page of the dummy site.
+The first step is to access the part of the application that needs to be tested and capture the snapshot.
+For this example, the login page of the dummy site will be used.

-Let us add the snapshot npm module.
-This module must be added as a dev dependency using the command,
+Next, the snapshot npm module must be added as a dev dependency using the command:

 npm i -D @cypress/snapshot